Joel Zamel

-Joel Zamel (born 1986) is an Australian-Israeli inventor, entrepreneur, owner and operator of private intelligence and political analysis agencies which offer forecasting simulations, wargaming, influence operations, social media campaigns, private investment brokering and election campaign strategy.
-Such firms include Wikistrat, a geostrategic consultancy firm, Joel Zamel Investment Group (JZIG), White Knight, and Psy-Group, an agency specializing in counter-extremism activities and social media operations.
+Joel Zamel (born 1986) is an Australian-Israeli inventor and entrepreneur.
+He is the owner and operator of private intelligence and political analysis agencies which offer forecasting simulations, wargaming, influence operations, social media campaigns, private investment brokering and election campaign strategy.
+Such agencies include Joel Zamel Investment Group (JZIG), the geostrategic consultancy firm Wikistrat, as well as Psy-Group, a now-defunct private intelligence agency that closed following the discovery that it was under investigation by Robert Mueller.

 Early life and education

-Joel Zamel was born in Australia in 1986, the son of Gary Zamel, a wealthy Australian mining engineer and businessman predominantly related to coal, nickel and copper mining and previous Director of the Australian Israel Chamber of Commerce.
-Gary Zamel also has done work for his son's company Wikistrat.

-Zamel attended the University of New South Wales in Sydney, where he obtained a Bachelor of Mining Engineering and later moved to Israel studying at the Interdisciplinary Center, Herzliya, specializing in Counter-Terrorism and Homeland Security graduating with a master's degree in government, Diplomacy and Strategy.
-He's a member of the Central Eurasia Leadership Alliance (CELA) network.
+Joel Zamel was born in Australia in 1986, the son of Gary Zamel, a wealthy Australian mining engineer and businessman.
+Zamel attended the University of New South Wales in Sydney, where he obtained a Bachelor of Mining Engineering and later moved to Israel studying at the Interdisciplinary Center, Herzliya, specializing in Counter-Terrorism and Homeland Security and graduating with a master's degree in government, Diplomacy and Strategy.
+He a member of the Central Eurasia Leadership Alliance network.

 Career

-Joel Zamel gained widespread visibility and public attention in 2018, after a number of media sources reported about Wikistrat during Robert Mueller's Special Counsel investigation.

-Zamel is the founder of a number of private intelligence and political analysis agencies including Wikistrat, a geostrategic consultancy firm, White Knight (a successor company to the now inactive firm known as Psy-Group).